 How did Jennifer Hudson create that delicious vegetarian lasagna without using any noodles?
 She did it by substituting hearty, roasted vegetable strips for the layers.
 Here is the light and low-carb recipe for the creation that was recently featured on television.
 Following our Easy Skinny Life rules for a meal, the Main Protein is the cheese with the combo of thick vegetables as our Main Carb.
 Pair it with a large colorful green salad topped a fast homemade salad dressing of apple cider vinegar and mustard for a light, yet filling side dish.
 (You know I always need my greens with each meal!)

-Of course, I did a little Easy Skinny Life “clean-tweak” to this recipe by using olive oil spray instead of cooking spray and organic dairy products if available.
+Of course, I did a little Easy Skinny Life “clean-tweak” to this recipe by using olive oil spray instead of cooking spray and organic dairy products.
 Also, make certain to use a pure marinara sauce with as few ingredients as possible, so read the label!

 Jennifer Hudson’s No Noodle Vegetable Lasagna Recipe